FrancescAlted/Training-Next-Collaboration/README.rst

   Lunch: 1 hour

-* NumPy/SciPy hands on (exercises)
+* SciPy: advanced toolset on top of NumPy

-  Estimated time: 1h30m
+  Estimated time: 1h

 ::

   Break: 30 min

-* Visualizing your data (with exercises)
+* Matplotlib: visualizing your data (with exercises)

-  Estimated time: 1h15min
+  Estimated time: 1h45min

   - Matplotlib
-  - Seaborn
-  - Altair

 * General questions on what was learned during the day